fatima-rizvi/web-module-challenge-scope-and-closure/README.md

 ```
 I think that the resulting text from this function would be: "a defined? true  b defined? true".
 This is because var is function scoped and is accessible outside of the function it is in.
 SO, since a is set equal to b and b is set equal to 3, both variables should be defined, meaning that the console log statements should return true for both of them.

+After viewing the answer: Okay so turns out that a would not be defined because setting it to b is not the same as defining it, so it would return "a defined? false  b defined? true" but I think the reasoning was close?

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).

 ```js